BruceWind/wordpress-multiple-services-in-one/README.md

 As I tested, it takes 300 to 500MB memory for wordpress + Mysql.
 It is not a big deal for a modern computer

 ## How to expose these port to public?
-As far as I concern, some CDN services like Cloudflare provide a service to connect your computer in LAN to WAN.
-Or, you can try other **Internal Network Tunneling Service**.
+As far as I’m concerned, some CDN services, like Cloudflare, provide a service to connect your computer in a LAN to a WAN.
+Alternatively, you can try other internal network tunneling services.

 ## Contributing